BoardSpot Security

 We use HSTS to ensure browsers interact with BoardSpot only over HTTPS.
 Browsers which are no longer supported by their publishers, including Internet Explorer, are denied access to BoardSpot.
 All modern browsers on all major platforms are fully supported.

 Note: The Essentials and Standard plans are hosted in the United States on AWS servers.
-Enterprise accounts can be hosted in any AWS region, including Australia.
+Enterprise accounts can be hosted in any AWS region world-wide.

 Thank you!